Oil pipeline leak: Booms deployed at Marina Barrage, Sentosa and East Coast Park

 The leak occurred at around 5.30am and "was reported to have stopped at source", it added.

-The National Environment Agency (NEA) also said in a Facebook post it has deployed absorbant booms at the canals, and key areas at East Coast Park and West Coast Park.
+NEA also said in a Facebook post it has deployed absorbant booms at the canals, and key areas at East Coast Park and West Coast Park, and will continue to monitor the situation.

-Members of the public are advised against swimming and other primary contact water activities at the beaches of East Coast Park, Kusu, St John’s and Lazarus islands as a "precautionary measure", it added.

 On the oil leak, the Sentosa Development Corporation (SDC) said in a Facebook post it was aware of the incident, adding that "there are no signs of oil or smell at any of our beaches, and Tanjong, Palawan, and Siloso Beach remain open for all water activities".